IBM/SalesEnablement-VMware-L3/docs/Shared/Managing.md

 ![](_attachments/shared-managing-2.png)

-4. An instance of VMware Shared should already be set up, having completed the <a href="https://ibm.github.io/SalesEnablement-VMware-L3/Shared/Provisioning/" target="_blank">Provisioning</a> section earlier.
-Locate the instance— ```Dallas Director 01``` in the example screenshot below, although the naming of your instance may differ —and click the **name** of the instance to pull open a Summary page.
+An instance of VMware Shared should already be set up, having completed the <a href="https://ibm.github.io/SalesEnablement-VMware-L3/Shared/Provisioning/" target="_blank">Provisioning</a> section earlier.

+4. Locate the instance— ```Dallas Director 01``` in the example screenshot below, although the naming of your instance may differ —and click the **name** of the instance to pull open a Summary page.

 ![](_attachments/shared-managing-3.png)

-5. The browser will load a Summary panel for the VMware Shared instance, supplying details on access controls for your platform, virtual data centers associated with the deployment, and additional services that can be used in conjunction with the platform.
-Before you can connect to the VMware Shared instance, you need to set an administrative password for the **vCloud Director console**.
+The browser will load a Summary panel for the VMware Shared instance, supplying details on access controls for your platform, virtual data centers associated with the deployment, and additional services that can be used in conjunction with the platform.

+5. Before you can connect to the VMware Shared instance, you need to set an administrative password for the **vCloud Director console**.
 Do so by clicking the **Reset site admin password** button as shown.

 ![](_attachments/shared-managing-4.png)

-6. A dialogue window will open, asking you to confirm an administrative password reset for the instance.
+A dialogue window will open, asking you to confirm an administrative password reset for the instance.
 Confirm the selection and wait for the reset to complete.
 The **User name** will always be set to ```admin``` by default.
 The **Password** will be uniquely generated each time a reset is conducted.

-Click the "eyeball" icon to view the password and the box icon to copy the password to your machine's clipboard. **Record** both of these values to a notepad — you will need to reference these later for connecting to the vCloud Director Console.
+6. Click the "eyeball" icon to view the password and the "box" icon to copy the password to your machine's clipboard. **Record** both of these values to a notepad — you will need to reference these later for connecting to the vCloud Director Console.
 Click the **Close** button to continue.

 ![](_attachments/shared-managing-5.png)